 For participants from Australia & New Zealand: our local offices will provide you with a referral to partner travel agents who can provide assistance.
 Pocket money rates paid to Australian and New Zealand participants have been enhanced to include a contribution towards airline costs.

-a) If Camp America does not accept your application, or if we fail to find you a placement, you will receive a refund of all payments (less the Application Fee which is non-refundable) made to Camp America.
+a) The Camp America first payment is non-refundable, however if we do not accept your application, or if we fail to find you a placement, any additional payments made to Camp America may be refunded on a discretionary basis.
 Please note that third party costs are not refundable.
 Being unplaced in a season will not affect any future applications to Camp America.

 a) Substantial expenses are incurred by Camp America on your behalf while your application is considered by Camp Directors.
 If you withdraw following a successful interview, you will forfeit your Application Fee, Assessment Fee and Confirmation Fee.
 (At Camp America’s discretion exceptions may be made in some cases of bona fide illness or medical incapacity as confirmed by a medical certificate, but will not include the Application Fee which is non-refundable in all instances).
 If you decide to withdraw from the programme, you must inform Camp America via your online Camp America account immediately in order to reduce or limit penalties due.

 a) After placement, if you fail to participate for any reason except bona fide illness,medical incapacity (as confirmed by a medical certificate and at Camp America’s discretion), the Application, Assessment and Confirmation payments, together with any regional flight surcharges will be forfeit.

 a) Should you decide to leave camp early or if you do not qualify for or accept a rematch, you will be liable to reimburse Camp America a portion of the agency fee (US$800) which is normally paid by camp on the completion of your 9 week assignment.
 This amount will be pro-rated (as will your pocket money) according to the number of days completed.